 Six Palestinian prisoners — four of whom were serving life sentences — escaped from a high-security Israeli prison through an underground tunnel, launching a massive manhunt in the country just ahead of the Jewish new year.

 Driving the news: Five of the six escapees were affiliated with the Islamic Jihad movement, and one was Zakaria Zubeidi, a prominent figure with the Fatah organization.
-Israeli officials said the prison break was a big failure of the prison authorities on the highest levels and are fearful of attacks or copycat prison breaks.
+Israeli officials said the prison break was a big failure of the prison authorities on the highest levels, and they are fearful of attacks or copycat prison breaks.

-The Islamic Jihad military wing issued a statement welcoming the prison break and called it “a new victory over the occupation”.
+The Islamic Jihad military wing issued a statement welcoming the prison break and called it “a new victory over the occupation.”